10 Hilarious (True!) Holiday Stories Shared By Our Readers

-Itching for some holiday fun?
-Check out these true Christmas stories submitted by our readers.
+Itching for some festive fun?
+Check out these laugh-out-loud funny holiday stories submitted by our readers.

 One evening I arrived home from work to find the lights out.
 My wife had prepared a lovely candlelit dinner and our two young sons, Garett and Seldon, were dressed in their suits.